code-differently/code-differently-24-q1/lesson_11/README.md

 5. Next, uninstall the [Extension Pack for Java][extension-pack] extension if it is still installed in VS Code.
 6. At this point, you should now be using the improved [Java Platform Support][java-platform] extensions that provide more reliable refactoring and unit testing support.

-## Using the VS Code refactoring tools.
+## Using VS Code Refactoring Tools

 Once you have the new tools setup, you should now be able to do things like rename a function or variable and update it everywhere it is used.
 You can [watch this YouTube video][renaming-video] to understand how this tooling works.